kelly-luo/Invasion-Extermination/README.md

 This is an project for the Auckland University of Technology (AUT) for paper COMP602 (Software Development Practice).

-Invasion Extermination is a casual game that is a fun 3rd person shooter with ragdoll physics where players fight against each other while aliens invade.
+Invasion Extermination is a fun 3rd person shooter Unity game where player fights against the alien invasion.

 ## Getting Started